 I have taught at Southbourne Infant School for many years and really enjoyed my time here.
 I recently trained to become a Special Needs Co-ordinator and have held this position in school since 2017.
 I am our staff governor.

 Being a governor can be hard work and time consuming, but being involved and help to make a difference can be hugely rewarding.
 If anyone is interested in becoming a governor or has any questions regarding governance, the Chair of Governors or Headteacher will be only too pleased to help and can be contacted through the school.

-If you would like to contact the Governing Body directly please email either of our Chairs of Governors:
+If you would like to contact the Governing Body directly please email our Chair of Governors:

-Alternatively, you can contact the Chairs in writing via the school, putting any correspondence to the attention of 'The Chairs of Governors'.
+Alternatively, you can contact the Chair in writing via the school, putting any correspondence to the attention of 'The Chair of Governors'.